Practical ways to use your time, gifts and abilities to help orphaned and vulnerable children at Bethesda or in your own community.

 Short-Term Ministry Opportunities

 Bethesda Outreach is blessed each year with individuals who come to minister for short periods alongside the full-time staff.
-We desire that these individuals be team players who wish to use their gifts and abilities to glorify God through ministry to South African orphans.
+We desire that these individuals come with a teachable spirit and a desire to use their unique gifts and abilities to glorify God through ministry to churches and families caring for orphans.

-Teams include church, college, and other groups, and the usual length of stay is 2 to 3 weeks.
-Most teams come to complete a specific project at the Children’s Village, and also gain experience in ministering to others, both within the Village and in the surrounding community.
-If you are interested in bringing a team to Bethesda and would like more information, please email firstname.lastname@example.org with your details.
-Unfortunately, Bethesda has a limited number of spots available each year to host teams and interns, so requests need to be made as far in advance as possible.
+Teams include church, college, and other groups, and the usual length of stay is 2 to 3 weeks whereas interns (college age or older) generally stay from 1 month to a year.
+If you are interested in bringing a team to Bethesda or serving as an intern, please email us at email@example.com.
+You can also click on the links below to get answers to some common questions.
+Bethesda has a limited number of spots available each year, so requests need to be made as far in advance as possible.
+Include any additional questions you may have and we will gladly assist.

 Advocate for Orphan Care